cesarsiguencia/generate-my-team/README.md

-# Welcome to my Teams and Collagues Website Generator
+# Teams and Collagues Website Generator

 ### Description
-This app is a command-line program used to create a simple website outlining all members of your workplace team, including a manager, engineers, interns, and other employees.
-The user will be asked a series of questions relating to each individual employee, such as name, email, and office.
+This is an OOP app that runs through the command-line using the inquirer package.
+This application creates an index.html page with useful information provided by you on your company's employee credentials, such as their ID, email, office location, and github username.

+Classify Employees as:
+- Manager
+- Engineers
+- Intern
+- Other

+This app uses the inquirer package and fs.writeFile module.

 To start the program, download this repository and check in to the local in the command-line.
 Type 'node index' to run program.